 - (2) The attorney filing pro hac vice must (1) designate a member of the bar of this court as co-counsel with the authority to act as attorney of record for all purposes, and (2) file with such designation the address, telephone number, and written consent of such designee.
 Designated local counsel shall be responsible both for filing the pro hac vice application through ECF and for payment of the prescribed fee.
-The pro hac vice application must be presented to the clerk and must state under penalty of perjury: the attorney's residence and office addresses; by what court(s) the attorney has been admitted to practice and the date(s) of admission; that the attorney is in good standing and eligible to practice in said court(s); and, that the attorney is not currently suspended, disbarred or subject to any pending disciplinary proceedings in any other court(s). - (a) Upon the electronic filing of the pro hac vice application and payment of fees by designated local counsel in ECF, out-of-state counsel shall immediately register for ECF. - (3) Unless otherwise ordered, the designee shall personally appear with the attorney on all matters heard and tried before the court. - (4) All pleadings filed with the clerk of court must contain the names, addresses and signatures, as prescribed in the ECF Procedures, of the attorney appearing pro hac vice and associated local counsel. - (5) For purposes of this rule, an appearance before this court does not include the preparation, signing, and filing by a creditor of: - (A) a proof of claim, or an amendment, withdrawal, or notice of assignment of such proof of claim, - (B) a stipulation for relief from the automatic stay, - (C) a reaffirmation agreement, or - (D) the filing of a request for service of documents.
+The pro hac vice application must be presented to the clerk and must state under penalty of perjury: the attorney's residence and office addresses; by what court(s) the attorney has been admitted to practice and the date(s) of admission; that the attorney is in good standing and eligible to practice in said court(s); and, that the attorney is not currently suspended, disbarred or subject to any pending disciplinary proceedings in any other court(s). - (A) Upon the electronic filing of the pro hac vice application and payment of fees by designated local counsel in ECF, out-of-state counsel shall immediately register for ECF. - (3) Unless otherwise ordered, the designee shall personally appear with the attorney on all matters heard and tried before the court. - (4) All pleadings filed with the clerk of court must contain the names, addresses and signatures, as prescribed in the ECF Procedures, of the attorney appearing pro hac vice and associated local counsel.